By Rajinder Nagi, Esri Research Cartographer

 We are pleased to announce the release of the new ArcGIS Bump Map Tools!
 This new toolbox contains tools to help you create and symbolize “bump maps” which are used by cartographers to add texture to a hillshaded surface.
 This technique is most often used to give the illusion of a realistic vegetated surface, though Jeff Nighbert has also talked in some of his papers and presentations about using it to represent rocky outcrops and other surfaces as well.
-Jeff introduced the technique to ArcInfo users at the 2003 Esri User Conference (see links to his papers and presentations on the Mapping Center – Other Resources page).
+Jeff introduced the technique to ArcInfo users at the 2003 Esri User Conference.

 Bump mapping is done by first creating a random point pattern, using that pattern to create bumps as a raster surface, adding the bumped surface to the underlying DEM, hillshading the DEM, and then symbolizing the results.

 Symbolizing the results includes two steps – 1) symbolizing the hillshade, and 2) symbolizing the vegetation overlay with a layer tint or other color.
 We will talk about this on our next blog post, Symbolizing the bump map.

 The bump map model that Esri developed creates an output raster that represents the combination of multiple “bumped” surfaces, each relating to a different type of vegetation.
 It allows users to specify the parameters for each type of vegetation, including cones (for coniferous vegetation) or domes (for deciduous vegetation), as well as vegetation density (spacing), radius, and height.
 The model was built using two scripts that were written in the open source Python scripting language so they can be modified with ease.
 You can use other outputs from the model to symbolize the bumped areas that were created by the model.
 In addition, we build a No Bumps script that you can use to symbolize the areas where there are no bumps in the texturized surface.
 We will talk more about symbolizing the bump map in our next blog entry.